symbolicdata/symbolicdata.github.io/CASN.md

     -   Groups - <www.fachgruppe-computeralgebra.de/rdf/Group/> namespace with instances of **sd:WorkingGroup** and **foaf:Group** - are related to affiliations - <www.fachgruppe-computeralgebra.de/rdf/Organization/> namespace with instances of **org:FormalOrganization** - by the predicate **org:subOrganizationOf**.
     -   People are referenced as sd:Person instances in the main SymbolicData RDF store by the predicate **org:hasMember**.
     -   The information is extracted using the [EasyRdf PHP library](http://www.easyrdf.org/) to be [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the German CA Fachgruppe.
+    - The service was terminated after vol. 60.
 -   the RDF Graph <http://www.fachgruppe-computeralgebra.de/rdf/SPP-Projekte.rdf> with information about CA projects within the SPP 1489
-    -   The projects - <www.fachgruppe-computeralgebra.de/rdf/Project/> namespace with instances of **sd:Project** - were extracted from the projects' section at <http://www.computeralgebra.de>
+    -   The projects - <www.fachgruppe-computeralgebra.de/rdf/Project/> namespace with instances of **sd:Project** - were extracted from the projects' section at <http://spp.computeralgebra.de>
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/projekte/) in the Wordpress based site of the German CA Fachgruppe.
 -   The RDF Graph <http://www.fachgruppe-computeralgebra.de/rdf/Dissertationen.rdf> with informations about dissertations in CA - <www.fachgruppe-computeralgebra.de/rdf/Dissertation> namespace with **bibo:Thesis** instances.
     -   uses standard predicates dcterms:creator (value: URI in SD-Person), dcterms:title, dcterms:date, bibo:degree from the [bibo ontology](http://bibliontology.com).
     -   more predicates: sd:hasSupervisor, sd:hasReviewer (value: URI in SD-Person)
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/dissertationen/) in the Wordpress based site of the German CA Fachgruppe.
+    - The service was terminated in 2018.

 #### Additional data at the CASN node of the SymbolicData Team

 The [local CASN node of the SymbolicData Team](http://symbolicdata.org/rdf/) provides this data:

 -   [Detailed conference reports](http://symbolicdata.org/rdf/Conferences) using the [<http://data.semanticweb.org/ns/swc/ontology>\# Semantic Web Conference Ontology]
+    - The service was terminated in 2018.

-#### Some more thoughts about bootstrapping a distributed CASN
+#### Additional concepts about bootstrapping a distributed CASN

-We set up a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).
+We played around with a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

--   A registered person has a **foaf:Person** FOAF Profile and a **sioc:UserAccount** instance not yet aligned with the remaining infrastructure.

-This has further to be discussed and is not actively maintained at the moment.